 What is the historical context of "Young Spartans Exercising"?

 "Young Spartans Exercising" was created by Edgar Degas in 1860, during a period when France was experiencing significant social and political changes.
-The painting reflects the fascination with classical themes and the idealization of physical beauty and athleticism prevalent in the 19th century.
+The painting reflects the artist's interest in the classical ideals of beauty and physicality, drawing inspiration from ancient Greek culture and the values of discipline and strength associated with Spartan society.

 What artistic techniques did Degas employ in this painting?

-How does "Young Spartans Exercising" reflect Degas's style?
+How does "Young Spartans Exercising" relate to Degas's broader body of work?

 What role does color play in "Young Spartans Exercising"?

-What impact did "Young Spartans Exercising" have on later artists?
+What impact did "Young Spartans Exercising" have on future generations of artists?